 In 2019, Orano proposed budgets of \$0.80 million on Alexandra and \$2.25 million on Nikita, which UEX has decided not to fund.
 Interests on these projects are anticipated to drop as follows, should Orano complete the approved programs.
 This decision does not impact the ownership interest in the Brander, Erica, Laurie, Mirror River, Shea Creek, and Uchrich Projects.
-Although acquisition costs associated with the Western Athabasca Projects were previously written off, UEX has no intention to abandon these projects.

-March 31, 2019 and December 31, 2018 Projected interest, December 31, 2019
+June 30, 2019 and December 31, 2018 Projected interest, December 31, 2019